engineeringwitharavind/SQL/README.md

 After Installation, You need Databases to Practice **SQL**

-##### Note: The Following Databases are used in these Exercises.
+##### Note: Following Databases are used in these Exercises.
 You can Download it or create your own Databases and work on it.

 - Download [Northwind DB](https://www.microsoft.com/en-in/download/details.aspx?id=23654)
 - Download [Adventure Works DB](https://www.microsoft.com/en-us/download/details.aspx?id=49502)

 - Create **HR DB** on your own
 - Creating HR Table and fill the Values to the Table.
 Queries Available [Here](https://github.com/i-m-aravind/SQL-Exercises-With-Solutions/tree/master/HR-DB)

 #### Downloading the Exercises
 To get started, you can start by either downloading a zip file of these assignments by clicking on the Clone or download button.
 If you have git installed on your system, you can clone this repository using :